X-Men Librarians Senior Class.

 Prof X: "Just so.
 Although Phoenix is restricted to the upper shelves.
 In practice the lower volumes are a bit of a hazard.
 They're usually the bigger ones too.

 You know the atlases, encyclopaedias, picture dictionaries and such like.
 It could give you a nasty concussion if one flew out and cracked you on the skull.

 Chuff: "No I suppose not.
 And it is still a stretch, is it not, to cover the whole place?"

-Prof X: "Well that's where Quicksilver comes in.
-You're right that we might have struggled with the scale of the place.
-However we have Quickie, who can scamp around at the speed of sound"
+Prof X: "Well that's where Quicksilver comes into her own.
+Old Quickie can scamp around at the speed of sound"

 Chuff: That must be an incredible sight to see"

 Prof X: "Not in here I'm afraid, she's on a speed limit.
 The sonic boom would disrupt our 'Quiet Room' regulation.